ibra-kdbra/Journey_FullStack/vue.js-s.o.l.i.d/README.md

 # SOLID principles in Vue.js components

-The goal of this project is to showcase how you can apply the SOLID principles to Vue.js components, by following a series of refactorings:
+The goal of this direcotry is to showcase how you can apply the SOLID principles to Vue.js components, by following a series of refactorings:

 🎯 SRP - The Single Responsibility Principle